DiscipleTools/disciple-tools-web-components/README.md

 - [@web/test-runner-commands](https://modern-web.dev/docs/test-runner/commands/) - simulating keyboard/mouse input
 - [ChaiJS](https://www.chaijs.com/api/bdd/) - Basic assertions
 - [Chai DOM](https://github.com/nathanboktae/chai-dom) - DOM assertions

-## Tooling configs

-For most of the tools, the configuration is in the `package.json` to minimize the amount of files in your project.

-If you customize the configuration a lot, you can consider moving them to individual files.

 ## Local Demo with `web-dev-server`